Red flower and snow on mountain

 Afternoon: Punalu‘u and Volcano Winery

-Punalu‘u Bake Shop is a great place for a leisurely pit stop and lunch and to snag some souvenirs.
-The bakery is excellent – get some malasadas (Portuguese buns), their famous sweet bread, and favorites like eclairs, turnovers and cheesecake.
+Punalu‘u Bake Shop is a great place for a leisurely pit stop, lunch and to snag some souvenirs.
+The bakery is excellent – get some malasadas (Portuguese buns), their famous sweet bread, and local favorites like eclairs, turnovers, and cheesecake.
 Order a plate lunch and eat outside in the tropical garden.
-They’re open daily from 8:30 a.m. – 5 p.m.
+They’re open daily from 8:30 a.m. to 5 p.m.

 Sea turtles come up onto the black sand at Punalu'u.
 Photo credit: HawaiianScribe

-Volcano Winery – Established in 1986, the winery harnesses the unique volcanic soil to cultivate Symphony grape vines, demonstrating that even in the most unexpected terrains, viticulture can thrive.
-For a mid-day pick-me-up, they offer tastings from 12-5:30 p.m daily or guided tours at 12:15 p.m. (advanced reservations required).
-There is also a one-hour tour of their tea fields where their White and Black tea offerings are featured.
+Volcano Winery – Established in 1986, the winery harnesses the unique volcanic soil to cultivate Symphony grapes, demonstrating that even in the most unexpected terrains, viticulture can thrive.
+For a midday pick-me-up, they offer daily tastings from 12 to 5:30 p.m. or guided tours at 12:15 p.m. (advance reservations required).
+There is also a one-hour tour of their tea fields with tastings of the white and black varietals.

 Evening: Volcano Village and Hawai’i Volcanoes National Park

 If you still have energy, the park after dark is a sight to behold.
-Open 24/7, you won’t find rangers and need to be prepared with flashlights, emergency supplies and clothing layers.
+Open 24/7, you won’t find rangers on duty, and need to be prepared with flashlights, emergency supplies, and layers of clothing.
 If there’s volcanic activity reported (check NPS conditions in advance), head to the Halemaʻumaʻu Crater overlook and obey all hazard signs.
 Seeing molten lava glowing against the night sky is an unforgettable experience.

 An evening with Pele.
-Photo by Michael Brandt.
+(Photo Credit: Michael Brandt)

-- Hawaii Volcano House – A historic hotel with 33 guest rooms situated near the edge of Kilauea Crater.
-An onsite restaurants offer upscale dining.
+• Hawaii Volcano House A historic hotel with 33 guest rooms situated near the edge of Kilauea Crater.
+An onsite restaurant offers upscale dining.

-- Volcano Village Lodge – Is a bed and breakfast two miles from the park that’s popular with travelers.
+• Volcano Village Lodge – A bed and breakfast two miles from the park that’s popular with travelers.

-- Kilauea Lodge – Is a well-known vintage lodge with an onsite restaurant located in Volcano Village right outside the National Park.
+• Kilauea Lodge A well-known vintage lodge with an onsite restaurant in Volcano Village right outside the park.

 There aren’t many choices in Volcano Village but your best bets are…

-- Lava Rock Cafe – Their menu has a mix of American and Big Island local-style food with plate lunches and dinners, sandwiches, burgers, pasta, wine and beer.
+• Lava Rock Cafe – Their menu is a mix of American and Big Island-style food with plate lunches and dinners, sandwiches, burgers, pasta, wine, and beer.

 Day 2: Volcano to Hilo